-This program is designed for graduates of the technical associate degree programs of the New Hampshire Community/Technical College System (NHCTCS) and other holders of technical associate degrees.
-Developed in collaboration with NHCTCS, it offers a seamless transition from the associate degree to a bachelor's degree at Granite State College.
+This program is designed for graduates of the technical associate degree programs of the New Hampshire Community Technical College (NHCTC) and other holders of technical associate degrees.
+Developed in collaboration with NHCTC, it offers a seamless transition from the associate degree to a bachelor's degree at Granite State College.

 Individuals who enter a technical field with an associate degree often come to a point in their careers where they wish to seek advancement by moving into a managerial or supervisory position, a position as an educator or workplace trainer, or other positions that require a bachelor's degree and advanced knowledge in their field.
 This innovative program offers you a clear pathway to a bachelor's degree that combines your technical skills with the broader skills that employers are looking for: critical thinking, written and oral communication, problem solving, and an understanding of the social and organizational contexts of technology.
-The program offers you the flexibility to choose one of four options that build on your technical background in your associate degree and move you toward your career

-Management Education and Training Allied Health Care Services Specialized Studies
+The program offers you the flexibility to Management Education and Training Allied Health Services

-Admission to the program requires an associate degree or the equivalent in a field of technology or permission of the Dean of Academic Affairs.
+Admission to the program requires an associate degree or the equivalent in a field of technology or permission of Academic Affairs.